 Hi!
-I'm Megan- a mixed up, faith filled, life lovin' mom of three kids- and foster kids in addition.
-We are a transracial adoptive family made up of two biological children (Sadie-9 and Noah-6) and Miles (4) who was adopted in Feb.
-2010 from the Democratic Republic of Congo in Africa.
+I'm Megan- a mixed up, faith filled, life lovin' mom of four kids.
+We are a family made both the homegrown way and through adoption from the Democratic Republic of Congo.
 We are a giant conglomerant of special needs and fun adventures.
 Let the good times roll.
 If you are new here, check out the "about us" tab and get to know us.

 I am getting the heck out of here!
 Hallelujah!
 I need a break in the worst way, so for the last week, I have been trying to decide if I can swing going to the awards gala in NYC for the BlogHer conference.
 If you don't know, BlogHer is like the end all be all of the blogging world.
 (At least it seems that way!)
 So, I have been pricelining and begging and have finally given myself permission to go!

 And because I just don't have enough adventure in my real life (HA!)
 I am going out on a limb and staying with a complete stranger in Manhattan on Saturday night.
 Andrea and her hubby read this blog and they have so graciously invited me to stay in their home!
 How cool is that?
 Hopefully they will not hack me up into bits and throw me in the Hudson.
 Just kidding!
 I think they are going to be just delightful hosts.
 But seriously- if you know me in real life- do not tell my Granny Sadie that I am going to be a single gal in NYC staying with strangers I met on the internet.
 She may just roll over and die with anxiety.